PetewareScripts/Roblox-Joiner/README.md

 ## License

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute this project with attribution to Peteware.
+You are free to use, modify, and distribute the code, but you must give proper credit to the original author (Peteware).

 ## Contact & Support